djiangtw/repo2020/project_list.md

 - Compiler, a translation which might work efficiently and/or clearly.
 - Libraries, packed instructions for use.
 - Operation System, a way makes the hardware work regularly for purposes.

+A binding is an association, between an attribute and an entity or between an operation and a symbol.
+Binding can take place at,
+- language design time
+- language implementation time
+- compile time
+- link time
+- load time
+- run time